 I used sugar-free chocolate chips (Noshu brand in Australia) but you can use any dark choc chips here.
 The higher the cocoa percentage (the darker they are), the less sugar or added butter they will have.
 If you don’t have chocolate chips, you could break or cut up a chocolate bar into small pieces and use those instead.

-You will find the full recipe, ingredients and nutritional breakdown below the video or you can jump to step-by-step photo instructions at the bottom of this post.
+You will find the full recipe, ingredients and nutritional breakdown below the video and how-to steps.

 MORE GLUTEN-FREE & PALEO DESSERT RECIPES